Zachary Christensen is a managing director of Reason Foundation's Pension Integrity Project.

-Christensen and Reason's Pension Integrity Project aim to promote solvent, sustainable retirement systems that provide retirement security for government workers while reducing taxpayer and pension system exposure to financial risk and reducing long-term costs for employers/taxpayers and employees.
-The project team provides education, reform policy options, and actuarial analysis for policymakers and stakeholders to help them design reform proposals that are practical and viable.
+Christensen’s work with Reason's Pension Integrity Project aims to promote solvent, sustainable retirement systems that provide retirement security for government workers while reducing long term costs for taxpayers and employees.
+Zachary and his team provides education, reform policy options, and actuarial analysis for policymakers and stakeholders to help them design reform proposals that are practical and viable.

 Christensen's work has been published in the Los Angeles Daily News, Orange County Register, NJ.com, Colorado Politics, and many other publications.
 He has also been featured in the Carolina Journal and the Michigan Capitol Confidential.
-His research has been published by the Hoover Institution, Texas Public Policy Foundation, and Rio Grande Foundation.
+His research has been published by the Hoover Institution, The Platte Institute, Texas Public Policy Foundation, and Rio Grande Foundation.

 Christensen holds an M.S. in Public Policy from Pepperdine University and a B.S. in Political Science from Brigham Young University.

 Pension Reform Newsletter: Alaska and Florida consider retirement reforms, Arizona looks to pay down debt, and more

 Plus: Analysis of Milwaukee's struggling public pension plans, reform options for Mississippi, and more.